 Skill: Choosing the Appropriate Graph to Represent Various Sets of Data

-Visualization - Representing data in graphs and tables helps communicate information for the purpose of interpreting that data.
+Visualization involves representing data in graphs and tables, helping in the effective communication of information for the purpose of interpretation.

 Source: translated from Guide d’enseignement efficace des mathématiques, de la 4e à la 6e année, Traitement des données et probabilité, p.
 62.